-III.
+II.
 Condition - Sales Collection Forms (F-SA-17) were not prepared correctly.

-Recommendation - Sales Collection Form (F-SA-17) should be counted by a separate person than the person who is preparing the form.
+Recommendation - Sales Collection Form (F-SA-17) should be prepared by a separate person than the person who is counting the collections.

-Current Status - This finding was repeated for fiscal year June 30, 2023.
+Current Status - This finding was repeated for fiscal year June 30, 2024 and June 30, 2023.

-Views of Responsible Officials - Findings and recommendations have been discussed with the bookkeeper and principal to ensure all collections are recorded correctly on the Sales from Concessions/Bookstore/School Store/Pencil Machine Form (Form F-SA-17).
+Views of Responsible Officials - Findings and recommendations have been discussed with the bookkeeper and principal to ensure all collections are recorded correctly on the sales from concessions/bookstore/school store/pencil machine form (Form F-SA-17).
 As Redbook requires, the individual completing the form will be separate from the individual counting the collections recorded on the form.